Deemed Ownership – Section 27 – Income Tax

 - Possession of property has been surrendered to the buyer.

 - Sales consideration has been met or promised to be met by the buyer.

-Person who Holds the Right in a Property for less than 12 Years
+Person who Holds Property for Twelve Years

 A person who acquires the right in or with respect to any building or its part by virtue of any specified transaction, for a period of 12 years or more would be deemed to be the owner of that building or its part, except in cases where any right by way of lease is acquired on a monthly basis or for a period not exceeding one year.